 Shenqiang Ren of the University of Buffalo in the US, who was not involved with this research, describes the work as an ‘important contribution’ to the field of ceramic aerogels for use in extremely hot conditions.
 ‘The manufacturing process is [also] relatively straightforward and potentially scalable,’ Ren says, adding that the design ‘could inspire the development of next-generation extreme materials’.

-This article is based on coverage by Tim Wogan in Chemistry World.
+This article is adapted from Tim Wogan’s in Chemistry World.

 Written byTim Wogan, adapted by Nine Notman.
 Rescource by Neil Goalby.